 rock glaciers

-A mass of rock (talus) held together by ice that moves down gradient like a glacier.
+A mass of rock (talus) held together by ice that moves down gradient

 A depression or sag on the ice sheet between domes.